DevGrow/devgrow.github.io/_posts/2010-03-24-video-of-new-feature-in-photoshop-cs5-content-aware-fill.markdown

 - photoshop
 ---

 Just came across this on [HN](http://news.ycombinator.com/) and it looks incredibly exciting - a feature in the upcoming version of Photoshop that allows you to fill spaces seamlessly and intelligently.
-The video highlights using it for removing unwanted artifacts (instead of using the spot healing tool) and patching large chunks of an image.<!-- more -->  It looks like it can be a bit CPU intensive when calculating larger areas, however achieving the same effect manually would take much, much longer.
+The video highlights using it for removing unwanted artifacts (instead of using the spot healing tool) and patching large chunks of an image.
+It looks like it can be a bit CPU intensive when calculating larger areas, however achieving the same effect manually would take much, much longer.